Top 35 Best Tsunami Movies Of All Time

 Average

-Despite these strengths, the film drew criticism for its weak plot and unconvincing characters.
-The story centers around the notorious San Andreas fault, the world’s most unstable tectonic fault, known for triggering frequent small earthquakes along the U.S. West Coast.
+However, the film faced criticism for its predictable storyline and underdeveloped characters.
+The narrative revolves around the infamous San Andreas fault, renowned as the world's most unpredictable tectonic fault, which runs along the U.S. West Coast and is notorious for frequent seismic activity.

 16